andreyuhai/andreyuhai.github.io.old/_posts/articles/2018-08-05-system-calls-in-c.md

 ---
 layout: post
 title: "System Calls in C"
-excerpt: System calls and how to make them.
-System and exec functions...
+excerpt: System calls and how to make one.
+System and exec functions.
 modified:
 categories: articles
 tags: [C, system calls]